 St Mary’s is another beautiful university quadrangle, this time accessed from South Street.
 It’s blessed with some fine 16th century buildings including the School of Divinity.

-My mother once memorably remarked that it was a cop-out to study divinity in such a heavenly place.
+My mother once memorably remarked that it was a cop-out to study divinity in such a heavenly place as St Mary’s College.
 She thought that the students needed a more challenging environment, such as Sauchiehall Street (a notorious Glasgow throroughfare) on a Saturday night, to test their divine resolve!
 She had a point – I certainly felt close to heaven whenever I spent time in St Mary’s.

 7. The cathedral and castle